kahypar/mt-kahypar/README.md

 We use [*performance profiles*](https://link.springer.com/article/10.1007/s101070100263) to compare Mt-KaHyPar Fast and Strong to other partitioning algorithms in terms of solution quality (for a detailed explanation see either linked paper or our publications).

-To compare us with different sequential hypergraph partitioner, we use a benchmark set consisting of 488 hypergraphs (see [Benchmark Statistics][SetA], refered to as set A).
+To compare with different sequential hypergraph partitioners, we use a benchmark set consisting of 488 hypergraphs (see [Benchmark Statistics][SetA], refered to as set A).
 In the figures, we compare Mt-KaHyPar Fast and Strong with the sequential hypergraph partitioners
-PaToH 3.3 in quality (PaToH-Q) and default preset (PaToH-D), the recursive bipartitioning variant (hMetis-R) of hMETIS 2.0 and
-KaHyPar-CA (similiar algorithmic components as Mt-KaHyPar Strong) and KaHyPar-HFC (extends KaHyPar-CA with flow-based refinement) of the
+PaToH in quality (PaToH-Q) and default preset (PaToH-D), the recursive bipartitioning variant (hMetis-R) of hMETIS and KaHyPar-CA (similiar algorithmic components as Mt-KaHyPar Strong) and KaHyPar-HFC (extends KaHyPar-CA with flow-based refinement) of the
 [KaHyPar](https://kahypar.org/) framework.
-On the same benchmark set on which we performed our scalability experiments with 94 large hypergraph (see [Benchmark Statistics][SetB], refered to as set B), we compare us against the distributed hypergraph partitioner Zoltan 3.83 and the default preset of PaToH 3.3.
+On the same benchmark set on which we performed our scalability experiments with 94 large hypergraph (see [Benchmark Statistics][SetB], refered to as set B), we compare ourselves with the distributed hypergraph partitioner Zoltan and the default preset of PaToH.

-Comparing all sequential hypergraph partitioners with Mt-KaHyPar Fast and Strong (using 10 threads) on set A:
+Comparing the sequential hypergraph partitioners with Mt-KaHyPar Fast and Strong (using 10 threads) on set A:

 <img src="https://user-images.githubusercontent.com/9654047/105867822-cb74fc80-5ff5-11eb-8ae1-9bf92257ab9f.png" alt="alt text" width="100%" height="100%">

 Mt-KaHyPar Strong produces partitions with comparable quality to the sequential high-quality hypergraph partitioners hMetis-R and KaHyPar-CA, while being a factor of 30 resp.
 8 faster on average (see running time plot below).
 Mt-KaHyPar Fast produces partitions with comparable quality to the quality preset of PaToH with a running time comparable to the default preset of PaToH.
 Mt-KaHyPar Strong computes significantly better partitions than Mt-KaHyPar Fast.
 The sequential high-quality hypergraph partitioner KaHyPar-HFC still computes better partitions than Mt-KaHyPar Fast and Strong.
 However, KaHyPar-HFC is on average 15 times slower than Mt-KaHyPar Strong and 42 times slower than Mt-KaHyPar Fast.

-Comparing all parallel hypergraph partitioners with Mt-KaHyPar Fast and Strong (using 64 threads) on set B:
+Comparing the parallel hypergraph partitioners with Mt-KaHyPar Fast and Strong (using 64 threads) on set B:

 <img src="https://user-images.githubusercontent.com/9654047/105871387-88b52380-5ff9-11eb-934b-b32004988525.png" alt="alt text" width="66%">